hummingbot/hummingbot/documentation/docs/liquidity-mining.md

     Please check this page for the most up-to-date terms.
 We will notify participants of changes, if any, through email (for registered users) and on our [Discord](https://discord.hummingbot.io).

 !!! note "Terms updated for week 5"
-    **For the period starting March 31, 2020 12:00am UTC until April 7 12:00am UTC, the following changes were made:**<ol><li>The `maximum spread` was decreased to 3% for all trading pairs.<li>The campaign for Harmony ONE tokens is paused.</ul>
+    **For the period starting March 31, 2020 12:00am UTC until April 7 12:00am UTC, the following changes were made:**<ol><li>The `maximum spread` was decreased to 3% for all trading pairs.<li>The campaign for Harmony ONE tokens is paused; ONE pairs currently not eligible for rewards.</ul>

 <table>
   <thead>